Diosim/dell-7520-hacOS/Dell Precision 7520/BIOS settings/README.md

 * Wake on LAN/WLAN: **Disabled**
     * Default: Disabled

+## MAKE SURE YOU KNOW WHAT YOU ARE DOING BEFORE CHANGING THESE VALUES, AS IT MAY BREAK YOUR SYSTEM!
 You'll also need to set some settings that are hidden from the menu.
 Boot the OpenCore EFI, press Space and select modGRUBShell.efi

 From there enter these commands: